apache/mxnet/tools/caffe_translator/README.md

 ### How to use

 #### Get the translator:
-Download the Caffe Translator from maven or build from source.
+Download the Caffe Translator from maven [repository](https://mvnrepository.com/artifact/org.caffetranslator/caffe-translator) or [build](build_from_source.md) from source.
 Java Runtime Environment (JRE) is required to run the translator.

 #### Translate code:
 To translate `train_val.prototxt` and `solver.prototxt` to MXNet Python code, run the following command: